gdsbook/book/notebooks/02_geospatial_computational_environment.md

 illustrate its building blocks in a way that allows you to then follow the rest of the book interactively.

+### Jupyter Notebooks and JupyterLab

-Our choice of notebook is Jupyter {cite}`Kluyver2016jupyter`.
+Our choice of notebook system is Jupyter {cite}`Kluyver2016jupyter`.
 A Jupyter notebook is a plain text file with the `.ipynb` extension, which means that it is an easy file to move around, sync, and track over time.
 Internally, it is structured as a plain-text document containing JavaScript Object Notation that records the state of the notebook, so they also integrate well with a host of modern web technologies.
+Other notebook systems, such as Apache Foundation's "[Zeppelin](https://zeppelin.apache.org/)", the Alan Turing Institute's "[Wrattler](https://dl.acm.org/doi/10.5555/3319379.3319388)", or [ObservableHQ](https://observablehq.com/), implement different systems and structures for creating a computational notebook, but all are generally web-based.
+They often separate the system that executes analytical code from the system that displays the notebook document.
+In addition, many notebook systems (including Jupyter), allow computational steps to be (re)run repeatedly out of the order in which they appear.
+This allows users to experiment with the code directly, but it can be confusing when code is executed out of order.
+Finally, because of their web-focused nature, many notebook systems allow for the direct integration of visualizations and tables within the document.
+Overall, notebooks provide a very good environment in which to experiment, present, and explain scientific results.

+#### Notebooks and cells

 The atomic element that makes up a notebook is called a _cell_.
-Cells are consistent chunks of content that contain either text or code.
-In fact, a notebook can be thought of as an ordered collection of cells.
-Cells can be of two types: _text_ and _code_.
+Cells are "chunks" of content that usually contain either text or code.
+In fact, a notebook overall can be thought of as a collection of code and text cells that, when executed in the correct order, describe and conduct an analysis.

-Text cells contain text written in the Markdown markup language.
-Markdown is a popular set of rules to create rich content (e.g. headers, lists, links) from flat, plain text files without being as complex and sophisticated as other typesetting approaches.
-The notebook will then render markdown automatically.
-For more demanding or specific tasks, text cells can further integrate $\LaTeX$ notation.
+Text cells contain text written in the Markdown text formatting language.
+Markdown is a popular set of rules to create rich content (e.g. headers, lists, links) from plain text.
+It is designed so that the plain text version looks similar to the outputted document.
+This makes it less complex than other typesetting approaches, but means it also supports fewer features.
+After writing a text cell, the notebook engine will process the markdown into HTML, which you then see as rich text with images, styling, headers, and so forth.
+For more demanding or specific tasks, text cells can also integrate $\LaTeX$ notation.
 This means we can write most forms of narrative relying on markdown, which is more straightforward, and use $\LaTeX$ for more sophisticated parts, such as equations.
-Covering Markdown rules in detail is beyond the scope of this chapter, but the interested reader can inspect the official GitHub specification of the so-called GitHub-Flavored markdown {cite}`ghfmd`, the one adopted by the notebook.
+Covering all of the markdown syntax and structure in detail is beyond the scope of this chapter, but the interested reader can inspect the official GitHub specification of the so-called GitHub-Flavored markdown {cite}`ghfmd` that is adopted by Jupyter notebook.

 Code cells are boxes that contain snippets of computer code.
-In the case of this book, all code will be Python, but Jupyter notebooks are flexible enough to work with other languages.[^kernel_list] Code cells look as follows:
+In this book, all code will be Python, but Jupyter notebooks are flexible enough to work with other languages.[^kernel_list]
+In Jupyter, c}ode cells look like this:

 [^kernel_list]: A full list of supported kernels for Jupyter is available at [`https://github.com/jupyter/jupyter/wiki/Jupyter-kernels`](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)